-Northwest Mississippi Community College is committed to creating and maintaining an environment in which all persons who participate in college programs.
-Every member of the college community should be aware that the College is strongly opposed to sexual harassment and that such behavior is prohibited by law (Title IX of the Education Amendments of 1972) and by College policy.
+Northwest Mississippi Community College is committed to creating and maintaining an environment that prevents sexual harassment of employees, students, applicants for admission or employment, visitors to campus, or third parties who are participants in college programs.
+Every community college member should be aware that the College is strongly opposed to sexual harassment and that such behavior is prohibited by law (Title IX of the Education Amendments of 1972) and by College policy.

 Northwest views sexual harassment (as defined in this policy) as serious, and will not tolerate it in any form.
-It is the intention of the College to take whatever action is needed to prevent, correct, and if necessary, discipline behavior which violates this policy.
+It is the intention of the College to take whatever action is needed to prevent, correct, and if necessary, discipline behavior that violates this policy.
 Prosecution of employees or students for the crimes they commit, whether by state or federal prosecutors, is independent of, and in addition to, the charges or disciplinary proceedings instituted by the College.